Pros and Cons of Using an Export or Import Broker

 - Assumes responsibility for the transportation from the place of receipt to the place of destination” (2)

-For example, non-compliant shipments may incur fines from customs authorities, delivery may be delayed resulting in contract penalties or worse.
-Business with potential buyers can be lost.
+For example, non-compliant shipments incur fines from customs authorities, delaying delivery resulting in contract penalties or worse.
+Losing business with potential buyers.
 Ultimately the list of harms can be substantial.

-In the end, it is peace of mind knowing that the logistics of customs and shipping is being managed, therefore freeing up the seller to do other tasks such as handling marketing in the target market or sourcing more vehicles for export.
-For simple operations where one or two vehicles may be shipped, a customs broker may not be justified.
+Knowing that the logistics of customs and shipping are managed is bliss.
+Therefore freeing up the seller to do other tasks such as handling marketing in the target market.
+Or sourcing more vehicles for export.
+For simple operations where one or two vehicles may be shipped, a customs broker is not justified.
 However, for high volume exporters or those dealing with multiple jurisdictions the cost of a customs broker may be fully justified.

-There are a number of online resources to find out additional information on customs broker and how to find one to suit your particular export and import plans.
+There are a number of online resources to find out additional information on customs brokers.
+And how to find one to suit your particular export and import plans.
 Consult, for example, the National Customs Brokers & Forwarders Association of America, Inc. (NCBFAA), or the International Federation of Customs Brokers Associations.

 In addition to using the peak organizations for customs brokers, an internet search for customs brokers can offer a range of options.
 For example, the following represents a list of brokers offering their services online.
-Their names and descriptions are listed below:
+Their names and description listing below: